skip-mev/ironbird-cometbft/test/e2e/README.md

 - Flag `-t DO` is equivalent to `--infrastructure-type digital-ocean`.
-- Flag `--infrastructure-data <file>` (equivalently `-i <file>`) takes as default the file `<testnet-dir>/infra-data.json`.
+- Flag `--infrastructure-data <file>` (equivalently `-i <file>`) takes as default the file `<testnet-dir>/infra-data.json`, created automatically on `infra-create`.
 - `infra create` performs the following actions in parallel:
   1. Create testnet nodes in DigitalOcean.
 On the nodes it also installs required tools and dependencies.
-  1. Create a Command & Control (CC) server in DigitalOcean.
+  2. Create a Command & Control (CC) server in DigitalOcean.
 It includes:
     - an NFS server to share the app binary with the nodes (in `/data`),
     - a DNS server, and
     - monitoring servers (Prometheus and Grafana).
-  2. Run the equivalent of the `build` command to compile and upload the app to `/data` in CC, which can accessed by all nodes via NFS.
+  3. Run the equivalent of the `build` command to compile and upload the app to `/data` in CC, which can accessed by all nodes via NFS.
-- The flag `--yes` is for not asking for confirmation on `infra create/destroy`.
+- The flag `--yes` is for not asking for confirmation on `infra create` and `infra destroy`.
 - `build` compiles locally a binary file and uploads it to `/data` in CC.
 Use it to change the code and upload a new binary to make it available to nodes.
 - `setup --clean` removes the home directory in each node before (re-)deploying the config files.